deppew14/deppew14/README.md

 - 👋 Hi, I’m @deppew14
-- 👀 I’m into to anime. programming and language learning
+- 👀 I’m into to anime, programming and language learning
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: deppew14@gmail.com; telegram @deppew14